Marta Kostyuk: 2015–2017

-2018–2019: Grand Slam debut and first two wins, First WTA quarterfinal
+2018–2019: Major debut, Strasbourg quarterfinal

-Kostyuk made her main draw tour-level debut at the Australian Open.
-Having received a wildcard entry into the qualifying tournament, she defeated Arina Rodionova, Daniela Seguel and Barbora Krejčíková to become the first player born in 2002 to play in a Grand Slam main draw.
+Kostyuk made her main-draw major-level debut at the Australian Open.
+Having received a wildcard entry into the qualifying tournament, she defeated Arina Rodionova, Daniela Seguel and Barbora Krejčíková to become the first player born in 2002 to play in a Grand Slam tournament main draw.
 By defeating Peng Shuai in the first round, Kostyuk became the youngest player to win a main-draw match in Melbourne since Martina Hingis in 1996.
 In the second round, she defeated Australian wildcard Olivia Rogowska in straight sets.
-In doing this, she became the youngest player to reach the third round of a Grand Slam event since Mirjana Lučić-Baroni reached the same stage at the 1997 US Open.
+In doing this, she became the youngest player to reach the third round of a major event since Mirjana Lučić-Baroni reached the same stage at the 1997 US Open.
 However, she fell in round three to fourth seed and compatriot player Elina Svitolina.

-Kostyuk won the Burnie International, a $60k tournament in Australia, in February 2018, and reached the final of the Zhuhai Open, also a $60k tournament, in March, but did not sustain her level of success in the rest of the year.
+Kostyuk won the Burnie International, a $60k tournament in Australia, in February 2018, and reached the final of the Zhuhai Open in March, also a $60k event, but did not sustain her level of success in the rest of the year.

-In 2019, she won two further ITF titles, and reached the quarterfinals of the WTA tournament at Strasbourg as a qualifier where she lost to fourth seed Caroline Garcia.
+In 2019, she won two further ITF Circuit titles, and reached the quarterfinals of the WTA Tour event at Strasbourg as a qualifier where she lost to fourth seed Caroline Garcia.

 She finished the season ranked No. 155.

-2020: US Open third round, French Open quarterfinal in doubles
+2020: US Open 3rd round, French doubles quarterfinal

 In February, Kostyuk won the $60k Cairo Open.
-She also won the Cairo doubles tournament, playing with Kamilla Rakhimova.
+She also won the doubles tournament in Cairo, playing with Kamilla Rakhimova.
 Following the break in the season caused by the COVID-19 pandemic, she competed in the Palermo Ladies Open qualifying, reaching the second round, and came through the qualifying to enter the main draw of the Prague Open.

 At the US Open, she beat former top-10 player Daria Kasatkina, in straight sets in the first round.
 She then beat former semifinalist and 31st seed Anastasija Sevastova.
 In the third round, she met former champion and world No. 9, Naomi Osaka.
-She overcame a first set deficit by winning the second in a tie-breaker, but was beaten in the third.
+Kostyuk overcame a first set deficit by winning the second in a tie-breaker, but was beaten in the third.

-2021: First WTA 500 semifinal, French Open fourth round, top 50 debut
+2021: First WTA 500 semifinal, top 50

-At the WTA 500 Abu Dhabi Open she reached the semifinals defeating Lucie Hradecká, Hsieh Su-wei, Tamara Zidansek and Sara Sorribes Tormo.
+At the WTA 500 Abu Dhabi Open, she reached the semifinals defeating Lucie Hradecká, Hsieh Su-wei, Tamara Zidanšek and Sara Sorribes Tormo.

 At the French Open, she defeated former French Open champion and 12th seed, Garbiñe Muguruza, in the first round, 6–1, 6–4.
-In the fourth round, her best Grand Slam showing, she was defeated by the defending champion, Iga Świątek.
+In the fourth round, her best major showing, she was defeated by the defending champion, Iga Świątek.

-Kostyuk reached the top 50 on 1 November 2021, her best career ranking.
+Kostyuk reached the top 50 on 1 November 2021, her highest career ranking.